SolarCheat/SolarCheats/README.md

 We reserve the right to blacklist from using our scripts and other services we provide for information, check our Rules

+MOST OF THIS IS COPY AND PASTE BUT BE SURE TO CHECK BOTH OF THE REPOSITORIES